 Be sure to always keep the customer front of mind.
 Make your content informative and relevant, and you will stand a better chance of being picked up in search results and attracting legitimate potential customers.

 Blog posting directly relates to the two points of keywords and creating informative content, made above.
 Regular blog posting can make a really positive difference in terms of SEO if done correctly.

-Google tends to favour content-rich sites.
-However, those content-rich sites must have quality content to see the benefits, keyword stuffing blogs and creating content for the sake of it, won’t do you any favours.
+Google tends to favor content-rich sites.
+However, those content-rich sites must have quality content to see the benefits, keyword stuffing blogs and creating content for the sake of it, won’t do you any favors.